Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 ### Choosing the methodology
 For the purpose of the final project, I will be creating a page using shorthand as a platform.
+I will use a combination of rawgraphs.io, datawrapper.de and tableau as visualization tools, as well as Adobe Illustrator for possible final touches & other visualizations that I deem neccessary to convey the story.

 ### Finding datasets
 A specific dataset for regression to the mean is not relevant, since it will be a vizualisation explaining the effects of correlation.
 Any dataset with correlation will suffice, and I have not yet decided which dataset will be used.